PragmaticCoding/PragmaticCoding.github.io/_drafts/2022-11-17-fxat_again.md

 ---
 title:  "Another Reason to Get Off the FXAT"
-date:   2022-11-15 12:00:00 -0500
+date:   2023-07-23 12:00:00 -0500
 categories: javafx
 logo: /assets/logos/JavaFXLogo.png
 ScreenSnap: /assets/posts/StarterFX.png
 GitHubDialog: /assets/posts/StarterFX-GitHub.png
 Diagram: /assets/posts/MVCI.png
-excerpt: Perhaps the most important reason to learn how to deal with the FXAT is build a different way of thinking about your GUI code.
+excerpt: Perhaps the most important reason to learn how to deal with the FXAT is to build a different way of thinking about your GUI code.
 ---

 # Introduction